songkick/react-native-task/README.md

 - I simply setup a fetch block within a 'useEffect' to run before load so that we can fetch the data and then populate the screen.
 Using the credentials provided to complete the request.
 - I then noted there was an issue being caught and upon debugging found that the API Key provided was disabled.
 - I added a conditional and loading state to prevent the app from crashing at this point when data wasn't returned.
-Where I then re-added the mock data when the error is received just for testing purposes.
-But the loading screen or an error boundary might be more useful with a retry button as this would give the user better feedback to the issue and allow them to recover the session.
+An error boundary might be more useful with a retry button in this scenario as this would give the user better feedback to the issue and allow them to recover the session.
+- I got in contact with someone at Songkick to enable the API Key and have since been able to update the calendar to use the data from the API.
+I created a method to help sort the data so that it could comply with the contract required by a SectionList component.

 ### Testing